Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 “Well as one of my analysts put it, Prime Minister, we can’t work with intelligence we don’t receive.”

 “Surely part of your job is *generating* intelligence?”
 Winton asked.
 To her right, the Rt.
 Hon.
-Timothy Neech---Folctha’s defence minister---nodded.
+Timothy Neech - Folctha’s defence minister - nodded.

 “That’s… uniquely difficult in our case, Prime Minister,” Gabe explained.
 He took a sip of his soup before explaining.
 Broccoli and Stilton was a combination he’d never have invented himself, but there was no way he’d let it go cold.
 “All communications traffic between Earth and Cimbrean comes through a specialist jump array.
 Every message, requested file, download and upload is buffered in a bank of memory drives, and it can spend anything up to half an hour waiting there before the Array fires, then the incoming drives connect and transfer their contents onto the datanet.”